Belz - guidebook

 The Jews of Belz

-In 1648, during the Khmelnytsky Uprising, Belz was besieged by the Cossacks, who imposed ransom on the community.
-Wars in the middle of the 17th century caused almost complete destruction of Belz, according to the 1667 town inspection.
-To speed up the reconstruction of the city, the Belz magistrate gave the Jews the same rights as to other inhabitants.
-In 1704, during the Northern War, Belz was destroyed by the Swedish army.
-After the First Partition of Poland (1772), Belz was incorporated into the Habsburg monarchy.
-The city lost its political and administrative importance and became a small centre of craft and trade.
-On 7 May 1789, the Emperor Joseph II issued a Patent of Toleration, liquidating most of the legal differences between Christians and Jews, and abolishing the existing restrictions on the construction of synagogues and the establishment of Jewish cemeteries.
-The Jews of Belz gradually settled in the whole downtown, including the market square.
-After the great fire of 1806, which destroyed a big part of the wooden Belz along with synagogues, a new synagogue was built at the expense of rabbis from the Adler family.
+In 1648, during the Cossack Revolution, Belz was besieged by the Cossacks, who demanded a significant ransom from the town dwellers.
+The wars of the mid-17th century destroyed Belz almost completely, a fact attested to by the 1667 document recording an inspection of the town.
+To accelerate rebuilding, the municipal council of Belz granted Jews the same rights that other burghers had enjoyed.
+In 1704, during the Great Northern War, Belz was destroyed by Swedish troops.
+With the First Partition of Poland in 1772, the town was incorporated into the Habsburg Monarchy and became part of the Province of Galicia.
+The town lost its political and administrative significance and became a small craft and trade centre.
+On May 7, 1789, Emperor Joseph II issued the Edict of Tolerance, under which most of the legal and residential differences between Christians and Jews were abolished and the existing restrictions on building synagogues and establishing Jewish cemeteries were lifted.
+The Jews of Belz settled throughout the entire town centre, including the market square.
+After the great fire of 1806, when most of the wooden buildings, including the prayer houses, burnt down, a new synagogue sponsored by the influential Adler family was established.

-Legend has it that when rebbe fell ill with a mysterious illnesses, the Hasidim decided to take him to Vienna.
-There, in one of the best hospitals in Europe, he was examined by specialists.
-Doctors said that he needed immediate surgery, but no one could predict the outcome.
-The operation was carried out without complications, but rebbe died on the way back to Belz.
+When the rabbi was taken ill with a mysterious disease, his followers, the Hasidim decided to take him to Vienna, where he was examined by specialists in one of the best hospitals in Europe.
+Doctors concluded that he needed an immediate surgery, but nobody could predict the result.
+The operation was performed without any complications but, on his way back from Vienna to Belz, the rabbi died.

-In 1894, Yissachar Dov (I) Rokeach (1854–1926) became the third Admor of the Hasidim in Belz.
-Yissachar continued to promote the Jewish tradition, cared about education and was a great authority to the Jewish leaders in Galicia and Hungary.
-He was also considered a miracle worker.
-Thousands of pilgrims from different countries came to Belz to receive his blessing.
+In 1894, Issachar Dov Rokeakh (1854–1926), son of Yehoshua became the third Admor (acronym of Heb.: adoneinu, moreinu, rabeinu – our teacher and master) of Belzer Hasidim.
+Rabbi Issachar continued to teach Hasidic traditions, promoted education, and enjoyed a widespread authority among Jewish leaders in Galicia and Hungary.
+He was also believed to be a miracleworker.
+Thousands of pilgrims from various countries visited Belz to receive his blessing.

-In the years 1839–1845, a brick synagogue was constructed and Beth Midrash was built nearby in 1849.
-The construction was probably initiated by Rabbi Sholom Rokeach.
-There is a legend about the new synagogue.
-Rabbi Sholom, together with two of his friends, promised that they would not sleep for a thousand nights and devote this time to study the Torah.
-After a few hundred nights, his friends surrendered, but Rabbi Sholom Rokeach kept his promise.
-On the last night, the prophet Elijah appeared to him and together they studied the Torah until dawn.
-Elijah gave Sholom all the details of the Jewish synagogue and Rabbi promised to build it exactly as the prophet ordered.
-Rabbi was personally involved in the construction works for 15 years.
-It was a tall stone structure with thick (more than 1 m) walls, similar in style to the fortified synagogue in Zhovkva.
-Built on a rectangular plan, it housed a square prayer hall, a vestibule and a women's gallery.
-The high structure was crowned with an attic decorated with golden, copper spheres.
-The synagogue had wonderful acoustics and was able to accommodate up to 5 thousand people.
+In 1839–1849, a new stone synagogue and a beth midrash were built.
+The construction was most probably initiated by Rabbi Sholom Rokeakh.
+The following legend explains how the new synagogue emerged.
+Rabbi Sholom together with his two friends promised not to sleep for one thousand nights and devote his entire time to the Torah study.
+After a few hundred nights, the friends gave up while Rabbi Rokeakh persevered.
+On the last night, Prophet Elijah appeared before Rabbi Rokeakh – they studied the Torah together until the dawn.
+The prophet revealed to Rabbi Rokeakh all the details of a synagogue and Rabbi Rokeakh promised to build the synagogue exactly according to the instructions of the prophet.
+For 15 years, the rabbi was personally involved in the building of the synagogue.
+It was a tall stone structure with one-meter-thick walls, resembling the fortified synagogue in the nearby Zhovkva.
+Established on a rectangular foundation, it comprised a square-shaped prayer room, a narthex, and a women’s gallery.
+The building was topped with an attic decorated with gilded copper spheres.
+The synagogue had excellent acoustics and a capacity of 5,000 people.

 The beginning of the 20th century

-In 1880, 2,135 Jews lived in the town (51.7% of the total population).
-At the beginning of the 20th century, another synagogue was founded by Fajwel Taube near Lwowskie Przedmieście.
-In 1909, his son (also Fajwel) founded a charity society "Ishre Lev", bringing help to the sick and the poor.
-In 1910, to the south from the market square, the society built its own synagogue.
+In 1880, Belz had 2,135 Jewish residents (52 percent of the general population).
+At the beginning of the 20th century, another synagogue – founded by certain Feivel Taub – was erected near the Lwowskie Przedmieście (Lviv Suburb) quarter.
+In 1909, Feivel’s son – also Feivel – established a philanthropic society Yishrey Lev (People of Straight Will) that helped the sick and the poor.
+In 1910, this charitable society built a shul to the south from the market.

-In 1914, 3.6 thousand Jews, 1.6 thousand Ukrainians and 900 Poles lived in Belz.
-An active life of the community was interrupted by World War I. In 1914–1915, the city was occupied by the Russian army and became a part of the Galician-Bukovinian Governorate-General.
-Belz was greatly affected by the war.
-Already in the first days of the occupation, the Russian troops burned almost all Jewish homes at the market square and on the adjacent streets.
-Only the burnt walls remained of "Ishre Lev's" house of prayer; one-third of the walls of Beth Midrash and Talmud-Torah were demolished and in the years 1916–1918, the Great Synagogue housed an Austrian military hospital.
-After the collapse of the Austro-Hungarian Empire in 1918, Belz was briefly a county town in the West Ukrainian People's Republic and in 1919, it was incorporated into Poland.
+In 1914, Belz boasted 3,600 Jewish, 1,600 Ukrainian, and 900 Polish residents.
+World War I had a significant impact on the town: it disrupted the normal life of the Jewish community.
+In 1914–1915, Belz was occupied by Russian troops and became part of the Governorate-General of Galicia and Bukovina.
+During the first days of the occupation, Russian troops burnt down nearly all the Jewish houses in the market and nearby streets.
+The burntdown walls were the only reminder of the Yishrey Lev prayer house, of the beth midrash and of the Talmud Torah school.
+In 1916–1918, the Great Synagogue housed an Austrian military hospital.
+After the collapse of Austria-Hungary in 1918, Belz was for a short time a central county town in the West Ukrainian People’s Republic, and then, in 1919, it was incorporated into the re-established Poland.

 World War II and the Holocaust

-In September 1939, the town was first occupied by the Red Army; after 10 October the German troops entered the city and it became a part of the General Government (1939–1944).
-Following the retreating Soviet forces, many Jews went east to the Soviet Union.
-The German authorities gathered Jews from nearby villages and set up a labour camp in Belz.
-In May 1942, there were about 1.5 thousand Jews in the city.
-On 2 July 1942, approx. 1 thousand of them were forced to walk 60 km by foot to Hrubieszów, and from there they were transported to the extermination camp in Sobibor.
-In September 1942, around 500 Jews remaining in Belz shared their fate.
+In September 1939, Belz was occupied by the Red Army; then, after October 10, it was taken over by German forces and incorporated into the General Governement (1939–1944).
+Together with the retreating Soviet troops, many Jews fled east, into the USSR mainland.
+The German occupation authorities, meanwhile, herded Jews from the nearby towns to Belz and created in town a forced labour camp.
+In May 1942, there were approx. 1,500 Jews in town.
+On June 2, 1942, about 1,000 of them were forced to walk some 60 km to Hrubieszów, from where they were transported to the death camp in Sobibór.
+In September, 1942, about 500 Jews who had remained in Belz shared their fate.

 The last rabbi

-In 1943, the Rabbi and his half-brother Rabbi Mordechai of Bilgoraj managed to get to Hungary with the help of a Hungarian counterintelligence officer.
-The Rebbe and his brother shaved beards and side locks and impersonated two imprisoned Soviet generals captured by the Hungarians and escorted to Budapest for a hearing.
-The escapees later recalled that they experienced "miracles" at every stage of the escape.
-All the way (200 km) through Galicia and Slovakia to the Hungarian border, the car was surrounded by fog so thick that the car was almost invisible.
-When they finally reached the Hungarian border, they were detained at the border crossing.
-In the crucial moment, three high-ranking officials from Budapest appeared and ordered to let the car pass.
-The Belzer Hasidim honestly believe that they were three tzadiks sent from heaven to help Rabbi Aharon in a successful completion of his escape...
+In 1943, with the help of a Hungarian counterintelligence officer, Rabbi Rokeakh and his stepbrother Rabbi Mordechai of Biłgoraj managed to excape to Hungary.
+The brothers shaved off their beards and side-locks: they were supposed to pretend to be two Soviet generals captured by the Hungarians and escorted to Budapest for interrogation.
+Later, the runaways recalled that miracles accompanied them at each and every step.
+During their 200-kilometre journey through Galicia and Slovakia to the Hungarian border, thick fog surrounded their car so that it was virtually invisible.
+When they finally reached the Hungarian border, they were pulled over at the border crossing.
+In a decisive moment, three high-ranking officials from Budapest appeared and ordered that the car be allowed to pass.
+The Hasidim of Belz sincerely believe that these were three Belzer tsadikim sent from the Heavens to secure Rabbi Aaron’s escape.

 The post-war Belz